 There can be no assurance that the Company will be able to achieve profitability in future periods.
-The Company's future operating results will depend on a number of factors, including its ability to continue to successfully execute its corporate strategic plan.
-There can be no assurance that the Company will be successful in achieving the objectives of its corporate strategic plan or that its corporate strategic plan will enable it to maintain or sustain profitability.
-Failure to successfully execute any material part of the Company's strategic plan could have a material adverse effect on its business, financial condition, results or operations and cash flows.
+The Company's future operating results will depend on a number of global factors that are affecting commodity prices and that are beyond the control of the Company.
+There can be no assurance that the Company will be successful in achieving the objectives of its corporate strategic plan or that its corporate strategic plan will enable it to achieve, maintain or sustain profitability.